jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Our Story — Launching Techvolution and Making Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
-We must grab hold of the levers of power the open-source community has made for us.
+We must fund, make, and grab hold of the levers of power the open-source community has created for us.
 Only then will we live in the era of mass-collaboration.
 If we don't, we'll keep suffering the pains of a degenerating society until our civilization implodes.

 The biggest roadblock to the Internet Age is the gatekeeper Darth Blockbuster.
 He's the holdover from the Industrial Age and the antagonist of the modern era.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
-Newspapers, broadcasters, oil, reporters, gas cars, k-university education are among today's largest Industrial Age holdovers filled with layers of middlemen._
+Newspapers, broadcasters, oil, reporters, gas cars, k-university education are among today's largest Industrial Age holdovers._

 Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
-They concentrate the legal departments, HR reps, corporate lobbyists of the Industrial Age to keep Darth Blockbuster in power.
+They concentrate the legal departments, HR reps, corporate lobbyists of the Industrial Age to keep antagonists in control.

 Before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.